r4ulcl/wifi_db/README.md

 # wifi_db
-Script to parse Aircrack-ng captures to a SQLite database
+Script to parse Aircrack-ng captures into a SQLite database.

 ## Install